mekise/git-primer/README.md

 ```
 Now, make some changes in the branch feature1 (e.g. `echo "some change" >> file1.jl ; cat file1.jl`)

-> :warning: Once you finished working on the feature, you need to add it and commit it to the branch.
+> ⚠️ Once you finish working on the feature, you need to add it and commit it to the branch.
 If you checkout to a different branch before committing, all the uncommitted work you have done will be carried over to the branch you are now in.

 To merge, go to the main branch
 ```